Ariel (The Tempest): Staging Ariel

 Later Act IV, Scene 1, Ariel says: "when I presented Ceres / I thought to have told thee of it / but I feared lest I might anger thee."
 Earlier in the same scene, Ceres, along with Iris and Juno, had appeared at Prospero's command in a Masque.
 Scholars have wondered whether Shakespeare originally intended the actor for Ariel to cover Ceres' role, and give it away in this line.
-The need for a dual role may have been caused by a shortage of boys capable of playing female parts (boys usually played all female roles in Shakespeare's day) as there are many female roles in The Tempest.
+The need for a dual role may have been caused by a shortage of boys capable of playing female parts (boys usually played all female roles in Shakespeare's day).
 This changing of parts requires a change in costume, which explains a lot of Ariel's delay in scene four in carrying out Prospero's orders.
 Time is allowed for the character to change from Ariel to Ceres and back.
 On the other side, Ceres may have been associated, by Shakespeare, to the Kairos figure, related to rhetorics, personating the opportune moment to present the convincing argument in a speech.
 Early critics were sceptical of the idea, saying that "presented Ceres" could merely mean that Ariel introduced Ceres to the gathering.
 More recent studies, however, have revealed that, given the small number of boys travelling with the King's Men and the large number of parts for them to fill, there would have been little choice in the matter.
 The entire scene comes together in a way that leads scholars to believe that the Masque scene with the three goddesses was added as an afterthought to work around costuming and role-playing issues.

-Ariel's gender
+Ariel's sex

 In all textual versions, Ariel is referred to with the male pronoun 'his' twice in the entire play.
 One example is in the stage directions at III.iii.around 52: "Thunder and lightning.
 Enter ARIEL, like a harpy; claps his wings upon the table; and, with a quaint device, the banquet vanishes."
 The other gender pronoun used in the dialogue at I.ii.190-93, when Ariel responds to Prospero saying: